 - Funding for green energy efficiency transformation

 - Numerous and varied options exist for local governments to strategically and significantly reduce GHG emissions at little or no cost

-- Focusing on economic benefits of climate policies helps create, garner support
+- Focusing on the economic benefits of climate policies helps create and garner support

-- Data and other evidence reveals implementation of climate policies yields multiple benefits, including costs savings
+- Data and other evidence reveal the implementation of climate policies yields multiple benefits, including costs savings

 - Dedicated, coordinated efforts are needed to identify and advance new climate policy funding options

-- Increasing use of public transportation and electric transportation transformation are key, core facets of climate action policy regimes
+- Increasing use of public transportation and electric transportation transformation are essential core facets of climate action policy regimes

 - So are city-wide LED lighting retrofits and new roll-outs

 - Reach out and educate citizens regarding how to evaluate, monitor, and reduce carbon, GHG, and resource use footprints